abilandz/PH8124/Lecture_8/Lecture_8.md

  break
 done
 ```
 The menu for selection is specified via the list, schematically indicated as 'someList', which is placed between the key word **in** and semicolon ```;```.
-The list can be specified by hardwiring some entries separated with empty characters, by using the command substitution operator ```$( ... )```, brace expansion mechanism, etc. If the the key word **break** is omitted, menu is offered again and again for selection.
+The list can be specified by hardwiring some entries separated with empty characters, by using the command substitution operator ```$( ... )```, brace expansion mechanism, etc. If the key word **break** is omitted, menu is offered again and again for selection.

 We illustrate now with a few concrete examples how to build menus in **Bash**.
 We start by saving the following code in the file 'selectCountry.sh'